lottejd/DISYSMP3/README.md

 # Be aware
 * The auction ends 3 minutes after the front end starts
-* restarting the front end restart the auction timer but doesnt clear the logs
+* restarting the front end restarts the auction timer, but doesn't clear the logs
-* previous logs will be included, so delete these before starting a new auction
+* previous logs will be included when front end starts, so delete these before starting a new auction

 # Proto commands